top of page

 After three orbits: The Great March Comet of 1843, and kin

-Lobe I also breaks into fragments far from the sun; the biggest part of it arrives 737.1 years after its 1106 visit.
+The primary piece of Fragment I returned to perihelion in 1106, when in all probability it split apart.
+The entire (or the largest) mass of the 1106 sungrazer now arrives 737 years later.
 The world is now quite different.
 Spring, 1843; England’s Victorian Age is dawning; Napoleon III will soon make himself Emperor of the French.
-Up in the sky, after an insanely tight loop around the sun, the greatest fragment of Lobe I blossoms into one of the most splendid comets ever seen, the finest of the century.
-Its tail is 8° to 10° in broad daylight.
-By mid-March it’s almost 50°; a German astronomer on the 21st traces it for 64°.
+Up in the sky, after an insanely tight loop around the sun, this great mass blossoms into one of the most splendid comets ever seen, the finest of the century: the Great March Comet of 1843 (C/1843 D1).
+Its tail is 8° to 10° in broad daylight, estimated to extend 200 million miles through space.
+By mid-March it’s almost 50°.
+A German astronomer on the 21st traces it for 64°.
+The comet was spectacular by every account, the first or second brightest comet in history [10].

 Population genetics (of comets)

-(e) The Great September Comet of 1882 (C/1882 R1 A).
-This comet, which some say was the brightest of all the sungrazers in the last 200 years, was the main residual mass of Lobe II.
-[20]
+The Great September Comet of 1882 (C/1882 R1 A).
+This comet, which some say was the brightest of all the sungrazers in the last 200 years, is believed to be the largest surviving mass of Fragment II of Aristotle’s Comet.
+[17]

-(f) Comet Ikeya-Seki (C/1965 S1-B), perhaps the greatest comet of the 20th century.
+Comet Ikeya-Seki (C/1965 S1-B), perhaps the greatest comet of the 20th century.

-(g) Comet White-Ortiz-Bolelli (C/1970 K1) [21].
+Comet White-Ortiz-Bolelli (C/1970 K1).
+[18]

-(h) Comet Lovejoy (C/2011 W3), a breathtaking recent comet.
+Comet Lovejoy (C/2011 W3), a breathtaking recent comet.

 Game Changers